duplicati/duplicati/README.md

 [Click here to download the latest Duplicati 2.0 beta release.](https://duplicati.com/download)

 The beta release will automatically notify you of updates and allows you to upgrade with a single click (or command in the terminal).
 For even more [bleeding edge access, check the latest releases](https://github.com/duplicati/duplicati/releases) or choose another update channel in the UI or on the commandline.

-All releases are GPG signed with the public key [3DAC703D](https://keys.openpgp.org/search?q=0xC20E90473DAC703D).
-The latest signature file and latest ASCII signature file are also available from [the Duplicati download page](https://github.com/duplicati/duplicati/releases).
+All releases are GPG-signed with the public key [3DAC703D](https://keys.openpgp.org/search?q=0xC20E90473DAC703D).
+The latest signature file and ASCII signature file are available on [the Duplicati download page](https://github.com/duplicati/duplicati/releases).

 # Support

 Duplicati is supported by an [active community and you can reach them via our forum](https://forum.duplicati.com).

-We have a great [Duplicati manual](https://docs.duplicati.com) that you can also [contribute to](https://github.com/kees-z/DuplicatiDocs).
+We also provide a comprehensive [Duplicati manual](https://docs.duplicati.com), which you can [contribute to](https://github.com/kees-z/DuplicatiDocs).

 # Features

-- Duplicati uses AES-256 encryption (or GNU Privacy Guard) to secure all data before it is uploaded.
+- Duplicati uses AES-256 encryption (or GNU Privacy Guard) to secure all data before uploading.
-- Duplicati uploads a full backup initially and stores smaller, incremental updates afterwards to save bandwidth and storage space.
+- Initial full backup followed by smaller, incremental updates to save bandwidth and storage.
-- A scheduler keeps backups up-to-date automatically.
+- Built-in scheduler ensures backups stay up-to-date automatically.
-- Integrated updater notifies you when a new release is out
+- An integrated updater notifies you of new releases.
-- Encrypted backup files are transferred to targets like FTP, Cloudfiles, WebDAV, SSH (SFTP), Amazon S3 and others.
+- Encrypted backups can be transferred to destinations like FTP, Cloudfiles, WebDAV, SSH (SFTP), Amazon S3, and more.
-- Duplicati allows backups of folders, document types like e.g. documents or images, or custom filter rules.
+- Flexible backup options: back up folders, specific file types (e.g., documents or images), or use custom filters.
-- Duplicati is available as application with an easy-to-use user interface and as command line tool.
+- Available as a user-friendly application or a command-line tool.
-- Duplicati can make proper backups of opened or locked files using the Volume Snapshot Service (VSS) under Windows or the Logical Volume Manager (LVM) under Linux.
-This allows Duplicati to back up the Microsoft Outlook PST file while Outlook is running.
+- Supports backing up open or locked files using Volume Snapshot Service (VSS) on Windows or Logical Volume Manager (LVM) on Linux.
-- Filters, deletion rules, transfer and bandwidth options, etc
+- Advanced options for filters, deletion rules, transfer settings, bandwidth limits, and more.

 # Why use Duplicati?

-Keep your data safe, store it far away, update your backup regularly!
+- **Keep your data safe, store it remotely, and back it up regularly!**  Many backup solutions fail to meet these essential requirements, but Duplicati excels at all three.
-This is a simple rule but many backup solutions do not achieve that today.
-But Duplicati does!

-Keep your data safe!
-Bad guys on the Internet seem to look for interesting data everywhere.
-But people do not want to see any of their private data revealed anywhere.
-Duplicati provides strong encryption to make sure that your data looks like garbage to others.
-With a well chosen password your backup files will be more safe on a public webserver than your unencrypted files at home.
+- **Keep your data safe:** Duplicati uses strong encryption to ensure your data remains private.
+With a secure password, your backup files are safer on a public web server than unencrypted files at home.

-Store your backup far away!
-The best backup is useless when it is destroyed together with its original data.
-Just assume that a fire destroys your office - would your backup survive?
-Duplicati stores backups on various remote file servers and it supports incremental backups so that only changed parts need to be transferred.
-This makes it easy to use a destination far away from the original data.

-Backup regularly!
-The worst case is that your backup is outdated simply because someone forgot to make a backup at the right time.
-Duplicati has a built-in scheduler, so that it's easy to have a regular, up-to-date backup.
-Furthermore, Duplicati uses file compression and is able to store incremental backups to save storage space and bandwidth.
+- **Store your backup remotely:** Protect your data from local disasters like fires by storing backups on remote servers.
+Duplicati supports incremental backups, making it efficient to use distant storage destinations.
+- **Backup regularly:** Outdated backups are as good as no backups.
+Duplicati's built-in scheduler ensures your backups are always current.
+It also uses compression and incremental backups to save storage and bandwidth.

 # Contributing

-## Contributing Bug reports
+## Reporting Bugs

 We use GitHub for bug tracking.
-Please search the existing issues for your bug and create a new one if the issue is not yet tracked: https://github.com/duplicati/duplicati/issues
+Please search existing issues before creating a new one:
+https://github.com/duplicati/duplicati/issues

-## Contributing Translations
+## Translating Duplicati

-Interested in helping to translate duplicati?
-Help is always welcome at transifex: https://www.transifex.com/duplicati/duplicati/dashboard/
+Want to help translate Duplicati?
+Contributions are welcome on Transifex:
+https://www.transifex.com/duplicati/duplicati/dashboard/

 ## Contributing Code

-Instructions on how to setup your development environment and build duplicati can be found in the [documentation](https://docs.duplicati.com/installation-details/developer).
-Pull requests fixing bugs or improving duplicati in another way are appreciated.
+Instructions for setting up your development environment and building Duplicati are available in the [documentation](https://docs.duplicati.com/installation-details/developer).
+Pull requests for bug fixes or improvements are highly appreciated.

-If you are looking for an issue to fix, try looking at one of the [minor change](https://github.com/duplicati/duplicati/issues?q=is%3Aissue+is%3Aopen+label%3A%22minor+change%22) issues.
-If you are most used to web development, have a look at the [issues marked UI](https://github.com/duplicati/duplicati/issues?q=is%3Aissue+is%3Aopen+label%3A%22UI%22).
+Looking for something to work on?
+Check out [minor change issues](https://github.com/duplicati/duplicati/issues?q=is%3Aissue+is%3Aopen+label%3A%22minor+change%22) or [UI-related issues](https://github.com/duplicati/duplicati/issues?q=is%3Aissue+is%3Aopen+label%3A%22UI%22).

-Thank you to all our existing contributors:
+Thank you to all our contributors:
 <a href="https://github.com/duplicati/duplicati/graphs/contributors"><img src="https://opencollective.com/duplicati/contributors.svg?width=890" /></a>

 ## Backers

 Thank you to all our backers! 🙏
 <a href="https://opencollective.com/duplicati#backers" target="_blank"><img src="https://opencollective.com/duplicati/backers.svg?width=890"></a>

 ## Sponsors

-The list below reflects the sponsors who donated to the open-source project.
+A special thanks to our sponsors for supporting this open-source project:
 <a href="https://opencollective.com/duplicati/sponsor/0/website" target="_blank"><img src="https://opencollective.com/duplicati/sponsor/0/avatar.svg"></a>
 <a href="https://opencollective.com/duplicati/sponsor/1/website" target="_blank"><img src="https://opencollective.com/duplicati/sponsor/1/avatar.svg"></a>
 <a href="https://opencollective.com/duplicati/sponsor/2/website" target="_blank"><img src="https://opencollective.com/duplicati/sponsor/2/avatar.svg"></a>